 Kung Pao Chicken (1.5 stars) – I was expecting an explosion of flavor.
 Unfortunately, it tastes like bland chicken with rice.
 Edible but not enjoyable.

 We are relatively new to trying the Peak Refuel brand of freeze-dried meals.
 The company creates high-end backpacking meals that seem to be priced slightly higher than Backpacker’s Pantry.
 They claim to have more protein in each of their meals when compared to all their competitors.
 They also boast about using 100% USDA inspected meats with no fillers.
-While we have not fully enjoyed our meals we think this can be mostly attributed to the companies desire to use less water in the rehydration process.
+While we have not enjoyed all of the Peak Refuel meals we have tried, we think this can be mostly attributed to the company’s desire to use less water in the rehydration process.
 This does have the benefit of sourcing less water on the trail, but the meals do not seem to cook as thoroughly as their competitors.
-We do however look forward to trying more of their meals in the future.

 Peak Refuel Reviews